cujojs/curl/README.md

 Kudos also to James Burke who instigated the CommonJS AMD proposal and paved the way to create AMD-style loaders.
 More about James: http://tagneto.blogspot.com/

+Shout out to Kris Zyp for excellent ideas and feedback and Kyle Simpson who is inarguably the godfather of javascript loading.